VirenSDD/JAVIVI-SI122/README.md

 ----

-In this repository is included all the code developed for the final assignment of the 'Inteligent Systems' subject from the University of La Laguna.
+This repository includes all the code developed for the final assignment of the 'Inteligent Systems' subject from the University of La Laguna.